 And it’s not just your first job, or salary, that will benefit from an internship; your overall market value will increase.
 Studies have demonstrated that people who have sufficient work experience when they enter the workforce continue to make significantly more even a decade after they first start working.

-Being Treated as an Assistant
+1. You're Treated Like an Assistant

 You’ve probably heard that interns often spend their days getting coffee, running errands, making copies and performing other menial tasks.
 That’s because many companies take advantage of interns and see them more like slaves or assistants than prospective employees.
 Internships that don’t give you a chance to learn offer little to nothing and you’re definitely better off if you don’t work for companies that treat you that way.